 Ethos Migration Lawyers have represented several hundred partner visa applicants secure their visa in Australia.
 Our success rate speaks for itself.

 Our team of Immigration Lawyers and Registered Migration Agents have a strong focus on Partner visa applications and have successfully represented some very complex partner visa matters.

 A partner visa application can be a stressful, time consuming and expensive exercise.

 At Ethos Migration Lawyers we ensure we get your application right the first time saving you time, stress and money.

 Partner Visa (subclasses 309 & 100) – Offshore Option

-The Partner Visa (Subclasses 820 & 801) are for applicants applying onshore.
+The Partner Visa (Subclasses 309 & 100) are for applicants applying offshore.
 If you are married or in a de facto relationship with your partner you may be eligible to apply for this visa.

 For de facto applicants, you need to provide evidence of being in a de facto relationship for at least 12 months, or you can register your relationship with your relevant state or territory to waive this requirement.

-For married applicants, you need to satisfy the genuine relationship requirement by providing evidence you are in a genuine and continuing relationship.
+Despite the basis of the relationship, both de facto and married couples will need to satisfy the genuine relationship requirement by providing evidence you are in a genuine and continuing relationship.